Woman stands with arms raised in front of a brick arts center with large glass doors; sign reads “Center for the Arts.”

 Photo Credit: @whattoseewithab

-South Jackson Civic Center is the only facility of its kind in the region.
+South Jackson Civic Center in Tullahoma is the only facility of its kind in the region.
 It has hosted more than 2,500 events, and includes rehearsal facilities, conference and meeting rooms, a 400-seat auditorium, full stage with proscenium arch and a local history museum.
 See regional and national talent in productions like "Always...Patsy Cline," "Beauty & the Beast" and more.
 They also offer dance classes and concerts.

 Stop 1 of 1